 Getting through the California divorce process is stressful, and most people will deal with the stress in different ways.
-In some cases, divorce will bring out an ugly side of a person and their selfish or intentionally hurtful behavior can result in long term financial consequences.
+In some cases, divorce will bring out an ugly side of a person, and their selfish or intentionally hurtful behavior can result in long-term financial consequences.
 As Los Angeles divorce lawyers, we are sometimes asked…..What should I do if my spouse is spending money in a reckless manner during our divorce process?

-Unfortunately, our divorce attorneys have seen some cases where one spouse decides to spend a large amount of marital assets either right before their divorce is filed, or during the various stages of the divorce.
+Unfortunately, our divorce attorneys have seen some cases where one spouse decides to spend a large number of marital assets either right before their divorce is filed, or during the various stages of the divorce.
 In this type of situation, one spouse typically feels slighted, entitled, or wants revenge.

-Therefore, they will excessively spend the money in an attempt to gain an advantage, or to unfairly hurt their soon to be ex-spouse.
+Therefore, they will excessively spend the money in an attempt to gain an advantage, or to unfairly hurt their soon-to-be ex-spouse.
 So, how is this type of situation viewed by a Los Angeles divorce court?
 Because California is a community property state, each spouse is considered to own all property of the marriage jointly.

 This means that each spouse wholly owns the money in a joint bank account.
 Even if you try to change the account to your own name, assets obtained during the marriage are the equal property of both spouses until a divorce and property distribution order is entered.
 So, if you are in the process of a messy divorce that has caused pain to both parties, what should you do if your spouse is spending or offloading marital assets?